No-go guide for late-time solutions to the Hubble tension: Matter perturbations: Introduction

 The above local distance ladder (LDL) measurements from SNe+$M_B$ put strong constraints on the late-time models~\cite{Dhawan:2020xmp} with the inferred $H_0$ barely deviated from that of $\Lambda$CDM model, however, a noticeable exception comes from the late-time phantom transition model ~\cite{Mortonson:2009qq} with a rapid change in $H(z)$ at a lower redshift than the Hubble-flow SNe Ia.
-Although such a late-time phantom transition model could escape from the LDL constraint by raising the $H_0$ value without jeopardizing the Hubble-flow SNe Ia~\cite{Mortonson:2009qq}, an inconsistency shows up when applying the inverse distance ladder (IDL) method~\cite{Cuesta:2014asa,Heavens:2014rja,Aubourg:2014yra,Verde:2016ccp,Alam:2016hwk,Verde:2016wmz,Macaulay:2018fxi,Feeney:2018mkj,eBOSS:2020yzd} with a geometric calibration from baryon acoustic oscillations (BAO)~\cite{BOSS:2016wmc,eBOSS:2020yzd,DES:2021esc}.
+Although such a late-time phantom transition model could escape from the LDL constraint by raising the $H_0$ value without jeopardizing the Hubble-flow SNe Ia~\cite{Mortonson:2009qq}, no strong evidence for such a late-time phantom transition was found as shown in Ref.~\cite{Dhawan:2020xmp}.
+Furthermore, an inconsistency also shows up when applying the inverse distance ladder (IDL) method~\cite{Cuesta:2014asa,Heavens:2014rja,Aubourg:2014yra,Verde:2016ccp,Alam:2016hwk,Verde:2016wmz,Macaulay:2018fxi,Feeney:2018mkj,eBOSS:2020yzd} with a geometric calibration from baryon acoustic oscillations (BAO)~\cite{BOSS:2016wmc,eBOSS:2020yzd,DES:2021esc}.
 Note that the traditional IDL method from $r_d^\mathrm{Planck}$+BAO+SNe+$M_B$ requires additional $M_B$ prior and $r_d$ prior~\cite{Vonlanthen:2010cd,Audren:2012wb,Audren:2013nwa,Cuesta:2014asa,Verde:2016ccp,Bernal:2016gxb,Verde:2016wmz,Aylor:2018drw} from Planck+$\Lambda$CDM.
 Here, the $r_d$ prior is unharmful for constraining the late-time models since the sound horizon $r_d^\mathrm{Planck}\approx147$ Mpc only depends on the early-Universe evolution (hence insensitive to the late-time physics), however, the $M_B$ prior is crucial for the IDL method to discriminate the late-time models.
 The aforementioned inconsistency is two-folds as we elaborate below:

 First, if the $M_B$ prior is fixed at the same value $M_B\approx -19.2$ mag for both LDL (SNe+$M_B$) and IDL ($r_d^\mathrm{Planck}$+BAO+SNe+$M_B$), the inferred $H_0^\mathrm{LDL}\approx74$ km/s/Mpc and $H_0^\mathrm{IDL}\approx68$ km/s/Mpc are in tension unless some early-Universe modification lowers the sound horizon down to $r_d^\mathrm{early}\approx137$ Mpc.
 This is usually the alternative view on the $H_0$ tension as the $r_d$ tension, and this is also the usual no-go argument ~\cite{Lemos:2018smw} for the general late-time solutions to the Hubble tension.
 Second, for the special late-time solution like the phantom transition model, if leaving $M_B$ as a free parameter in both LDL (SNe) and IDL ($r_d^\mathrm{Planck}$+BAO+SNe), then not only the inferred distributions on $H_0^\mathrm{LDL}$ and $H_0^\mathrm{IDL}$ are in mild tension, but also the inferred distributions on $M_B^\mathrm{LDL}$ and $M_B^\mathrm{IDL}$ are in tension as well.
 This is the recent intriguing view on the $H_0$ tension as the $M_B$ tension~\cite{Benevento:2020fev,Camarena:2021jlr,Efstathiou:2021ocp,Cai:2021weh}.
 In particular, if one reuses the inferred $M_B^\mathrm{IDL}$ distribution as a prior into the LDL by SNe+$M_B^\mathrm{IDL}$, then the inferred $H_0^\mathrm{LDL+IDL}$ distribution is also in larger tension~\cite{Efstathiou:2021ocp} with the $H_0^\mathrm{LDL}$ distribution than the pure $H_0^\mathrm{IDL}$ distribution.
 Therefore, the IDL method largely rules out the late-time solutions to the Hubble tension, at least for those homogeneous modifications (except for the inhomogeneous solutions from the interacting dark energy model~\cite{DiValentino:2019ffd} and chameleon dark energy model~\cite{Cai:2021wgv}).
 However, there are two major drawbacks in the traditional IDL method: